Contact Laura Springfield at 770-720-9203 or LDS@reinhardt.edu for more information.

-Dual Enrollment is a great way to get a head start on your college career.
-Our flexible class schedule allows you to take Reinhardt classes while you finish high school.
+Move On When Ready is a great way to get a head start on your college career.
+Our flexible class schedule allows high school juniors and seniors to take Reinhardt classes while you finish high school.

 Dual enrollment students are allowed to enroll for a maximum of four (4) semesters.

 Admission decisions are not based on religion, race, creed, color, gender, marital status, or national origin.
 Admission to Reinhardt University does not guarantee admission to a specific program, such as teacher education or music.
 See individual degree programs for admission requirements.

 The Move on When Ready (MOWR) program provides for students who are dually enrolled at a participating eligible public or private high school, or home study program in Georgia, and a participating eligible postsecondary institution in Georgia.
 These students take postsecondary coursework for credit towards both high school graduation or home study completion and postsecondary requirements.
 Beginning with fall term 2015 (FY 2016), the program is offered during all terms of the school year: fall, spring, and summer semester.

 Why should I apply for the MOWR program?

 The MOWR program is a state-funded program which offers dual enrollment students the opportunity to enroll in approved courses at a participating college or university for NO CHARGE.
 This means that your tuition, mandatory fees, and books will be paid for by the state if you are enrolled in pre-approved MOWR courses (view the Reinhardt University MOWR-approved course directory).

 Where can I find more detailed information on the Move on When Ready Program?

 2. Click on the blue Hope and State Aid Programs tab